mr-doc/mr-doc/README.md

     * If you're a typescript AST guru, please [contribute](https://github.com/eslint/typescript-eslint-parser) to improve it!
 I would like to support TypeScript!
 * There other parsers I would like to support such as CoffeScript
   * Please start a discussion about creating a parser for CoffeeScript if interested.
+* There is a test `index.js` file that anyone can mess with.
+It's located in the root of `mr-doc`

 ~~Mr. Doc is a total refactoring of [dox-foundation](https://github.com/punkave/dox-foundation/)  written in ES6, transformed to ES5 with [Babel](https://babeljs.io/), and is based on [dox](https://github.com/visionmedia/dox).
 He can automatically generate beautiful documentations and can further spice up your documentations using themes.~~